Resolve Pressure Issues

 To check the water pressure, make sure there is no water being used in the house or the irrigation system.
 A pressure gauge, which you can purchase at a home improvement center for usually less than $15, should be threaded to the hose bib like you would a garden hose.
 Once you have secured the pressure gauge, turn the faucet on all the way.

 This will give you a baseline of the water pressure at your hose bib.
-Standard pressure should be between 40-80 pounds per square inch (psi).
+Standard pressure should be between 40 to 80 pounds per square inch (psi).
 The targeted pressure is 65 psi.
 Pressures higher than 75 psi can possibly damage household appliances.

 A pressure regulating valve (PRV) can be used to adjust water pressure.